PinkInk/upylib/rfb/README.md

 It is recommended to;

-- compile the module into firmware
+- compile the module into firmware as a frozen-module
 - conserve RAM in user RfbSession sub-classes
 - increase clock frequency to 160MHz (`machine.freq(160000000)`)